 The increasing order of forces of attraction between the given particles of water, sugar and oxygen is

 Oxygen < Water < Sugar.

-In case of liquids the particles in a liquid are closely packed as compared to solids.
-The intermolecular forces between the particles are less as compared to solids.
-Hence the force of attraction is comparatively less than solids.
+We know that the particles in solids are tightly packed.
+So the intermolecular forces between the particles are more and hence the force of attraction between the particles is also high.
+In the case of liquids, the particles in a liquid are closely packed as compared to solids.
+The intermolecular forces between the particles are less than compared to solids.
+Hence, the force of attraction is comparatively less than solids.

-- Then comes water which exists in liquid state of matter and then sugar, the solid.
+- Then comes water which exists in a liquid state of matter, and then sugar, the solid.